 The fellowship is from May 29 - August 3.

 Through the University of Colorado Cancer Center's Cancer Research Summer Fellowship Program, every summer 40 to 45 college undergraduate students and a few high school students are given the opportunity to spend ten weeks in our laboratories at the University of Colorado Anschutz Medical Campus, University of Colorado Boulder and other Denver-area health care institutions.

 The goal of the program is to engage scientific curiosity in the next generation of scientists, challenging qualified college undergraduates and exceptionally gifted high school students to consider a cancer-related career in the future.

 Students interested in working full-time for ten weeks during the summer are encouraged to apply to the University of Colorado Cancer Center Cancer Research Summer Fellowship.

 Apply to be a Cancer Research Summer Fellow.

-Accepted fellows are required to attend orientation, develop goals & objectives, participate in a poster session or write a research paper during the course of their ten week fellowship.
+Accepted fellows are required to attend orientation, develop goals & objectives, participate in bi-weekly lectures, a field trip, and a poster session during the course of their ten week fellowship.